lightman210567/T-generator/README.md

 ## Overview

-T-generator will create a T-total for any number on a 9 x 9 grid
+T-generator will create a T-total for any number on a 9 x 9 grid.